ddooley/ddooley.github.io/_pages/docs/data-intro.md

 ## Anonymous nodes

 Note for novices: An **[`anonymous or blank node`](https://en.wikipedia.org/wiki/Blank_node){:target="_blank"}** contains a data structure which has not itself been given a full URI resource identifier (for example a statement made within the context of another entity).
 These will occur in de-serialized triple store databases and ontologies for any bracketed conjunction or disjunction expression.
-So, to be precise, the diagram shows an anonymous node that is of type `Homo sapiens` which would also have an annotation or data property of name "John", and which has a `has quality` relation to another anonymous node of type `mass`.
+So, to be precise, the diagram above shows an anonymous node that is of type `Homo sapiens` which would also have an annotation or data property of name "John", and which has a `has quality` relation to another anonymous node of type `mass`.

 ## Information content entities

 All information items that are derived from material entities (i.e. statements that reference material qualities and are factual claims about an entity) fall under the domain of **[`information content entity`](http://purl.obolibrary.org/obo/IAO_0000030){:target="_blank"}** (ICE), very generally defined as a type of entity which bears information about something<sup>1</sup>.
 Any ICE class may have **[`is about`](http://purl.obolibrary.org/obo/IAO_0000136){:target="_blank"}** object relations that connect it to other material entities or ICEs which define its _aboutness_.
 Examples: an "[`age since planting measurement datum`](http://purl.obolibrary.org/obo/OBI_0001156){:target="_blank"} `is about` some [`Spermatophyta`](http://purl.obolibrary.org/obo/NCBITaxon_58024){:target="_blank"}" (among other things); a "[`minimal inhibitory concentration`](http://purl.obolibrary.org/obo/OBI_0001514){:target="_blank"} `is about` some [`dose response curve`](http://purl.obolibrary.org/obo/OBI_0001172){:target="_blank"}", another ICE.
 Aboutness axioms should reinforce the content of term definitions.

-[//]: # (The defining characteristic of an `Information Content Entity` is that it is 'about' something.
+[//]: #(The defining characteristic of an `Information Content Entity` is that it is 'about' something.
 Thus, the scope of the OBI representation of data is to capture the details and characteristics of the information, rather than the thing that it describes.
 This is a crucial scoping step in developing representations in OBI.)

 <img align="right" src="/assets/images/docs/data_iao_branch.png">